Gaurav-900/Forex-Calculator/README.md

 Notes:
 - This calculator uses price difference × units instead of pip abstractions to naturally support both FX and metals.
 - Precision is handled by standard JavaScript number arithmetic and formatted to two decimals for display.

+### Lot Size Calculator

+This calculator helps you determine the appropriate position size (in lots) based on your desired risk parameters.

+Let:
+- `accountBalance` = Your total account equity
+- `riskPercentage` = The percentage of your account you are willing to risk (e.g., 1%)
+- `entryPrice` = The price at which you enter the trade
+- `stopLossPrice` = The price at which you will exit the trade if it moves against you
+- `accountCurrency` = The currency of your trading account
+- `baseCcy` = The base currency of the pair being traded (e.g., EUR)
+- `quoteCcy` = The quote currency of the pair being traded (e.g., USD)

+Steps:
+1.  **Calculate Risk Amount**: The total amount you are willing to risk in your account currency.
+    - `riskAmount = accountBalance * (riskPercentage / 100)`
+2.  **Determine Contract Size**: The number of units in one standard lot for the traded instrument.
+    - Forex: 100,000 units
+    - Gold (XAU): 100 troy ounces
+    - Silver (XAG): 5,000 troy ounces
+3.  **Calculate Stop-Loss in Pips**: The distance between your entry and stop-loss price.
+    - `stopLossPips = |entryPrice - stopLossPrice| / tickValue`
+4.  **Calculate Pip Value**: The value of one pip in your account currency.
+    - `pipValue = tickValue * conversionRate`
+5.  **Calculate Lot Size**: The final position size in lots.
+    - `lotSize = riskAmount / (stopLossPips * pipValue * contractSize)`

 ## Exchange Rates API
 - Default endpoint used by the app (no API key required):